SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Number (Range: 1 -> 1000)``

-        the maximum magnitude of the curve, increasing this will decrease the test accuracy and increase the control points offsets.
+        the maximum magnitude of the curve, increasing this will decrease the test accuracy and increase the control point's offsets.

     Curve Offset

         ``Values: Number (Range: -100 -> 100)``

-        Allow you to control the ‘wiggle’ of the curve by defining the maximum offset the controls points can move from the initial segment.
+        Allow you to control the ‘wiggle’ of the curve by defining the maximum offset the control's points can move from the initial segment.

         For _`Sketch Quad Beziers`, this is a single control which controls the variation of the central point of each quad segment.